-Expect lower quality silicone gels to be cheaper than a high quality soy-based gel, of which the same goes for water-based gels.
+Expect lower-quality silicone gels to be cheaper than a high-quality soy-based gel, and the same goes for water-based gels.

 Gel pad warranty: While doing your research on which gel pad manufacturer to buy from, check the warranty.
 This will give you a good idea of the quality.
-Most manufacturers will give you a two-year warranty, but there are a select few that will offer a lifetime warranty.
+Most manufacturers will give you a two-year warranty, but a select few will offer a lifetime warranty.

 Cost of Gel Pads and Positioners

-In the interest of efficiency, we are going to list out the more popular gel pads and two examples of prices for each.
+See below the list of some of the popular gel pads and two examples of prices for each.